I was recently asked to question: how could we implement Facial recognition into our systems?

 A major advantage with how far we have come with technology is that we do not need to reinvent the wheel.
 With new business models, you no longer need to invest considerable amounts of money to develop this type of technology.

-Microsoft Face API is a SASS project that allows you to take advantage of an existing facial recognition engine.
+Microsoft Face An API is an Application Programming Interface.
+APIs are used to allow systems to retrieve data from other systems.
+It... is a SASS project that allows you to take advantage of an existing facial recognition engine.
 It allows you to:

 - Detect and compare human faces in images

 - Organise images into groups based on similarities

 - Identify previously tagged people in images

 - Run locally on-premises or in the When referencing computing, the term 'cloud' refers to the generalisation of interconnected computers and services running on the Internet,...

 It is such a great piece of technology that will give you advanced facial recognition software without having to invest in development.